Shynee1/CustomMiniCrossword/README.md

 # NYT Mini Crossword Clone

-A fully functional clone of the New York Times Mini Crossword puzzle application with customizable puzzles and a familiar interface.
+A semi-functional clone of the New York Times Mini Crossword website with customizable puzzles and a familiar interface.
 This project was originally created as a promposal for my girlfriend!
 The final answer in my custom puzzle spells out "PROM?"

 ![NYT Mini Crossword Clone](https://github.com/Shynee1/CustomMiniCrossword/blob/main/assets/Crossword_UI.png)